progproj/gol/README.md

 Milestone 2: done<br>
 Brute force reversing seems to be working on simple cases.<br>
 It is slow, but steady.
-Also, not worlds best/fastest implementation, merely a proof of concept.<br><br>
+Also, not worlds best/fastest implementation, merely a proof of concept.<br>
+Header of JFrame shows "Calculating..." when the program is busy.<br><br>

 Navigate using arrow keys:<br>
 r - start new game with same grid<br>